scottmuc/presentations/git/README.markdown

 ## Prerequisites

+Knowing the basic mechanics of working with git.
+May not know the 'why' around the mechanics, but you know enough to get in trouble.

 The class should know some basics on what a commit is.
 This exercises abstracts out what entails a commit and how they are created.
 They should do the "All the worlds a stage" exercise before this one.